-- T.2.8.1 A Head Restraint must be provided to limit the rearward motion of the driver's head. - T.2.8.2 The Head Restraint must be vertical or near vertical in side view. - T.2.8.3 The Head Restraint padding must: - a.
-Be an energy absorbing material that meets SFI Spec 45.2, or is listed in the FIA Technical List No. 17 as a "Type B Material for single seater cars": CONFOR M foam CF-42 (pink) or CF-42M (pink).
-CF-42AC (pink) is acceptable. - b.
-Have a minimum thickness of 38 mm - c.
-Have a minimum width of 15 cm - d.
-Meet one of the following: - minimum area of 235 cm2 AND minimum total height adjustment of 17.5 cm - minimum height of 28 cm - e.
-Be covered with a thin, flexible material that contains a ~20 mm diameter inspection hole in a surface other than the front surface - T.2.8.4 For all drivers, the Head Restraint must be located and adjusted so that: - a.
+- T.2.8.1 A Head Restraint must be provided to limit the rearward motion of the driver's head. - T.2.8.2 The Head Restraint must be vertical or near vertical in side view. - T.2.8.3 All material and structure of the Head Restraint must be inside the Rollover Protection Envelope F.1.12

+- T.2.8.4 The Head Restraint, attachment and mounting must be strong enough to withstand a force of: - a.
+900 N applied in a rearward direction - b.
+300 N applied in a lateral or vertical direction - T.2.8.5 For all drivers, the Head Restraint must be located and adjusted so that: - a.
 The Head Restraint is no more than 25 mm away from the back of the driver's helmet, with the driver in their normal driving position. - b.
-The contact point of the back of the driver's helmet on the Head Restraint is no less than 50 mm from any edge of the Head Restraint. - c.
-All material and structure of the Head Restraint is within the Rollover Protection Envelope F.1.1.
+The contact point of the back of the driver's helmet on the Head Restraint is no less than 50 mm from any edge of the Head Restraint.